dragosroua/getcryptogame/GameDescription.md

 - 6 ETH (5 points each)
 - 20 unique altcoins/tokens (3 points each), each associated to one of the 5 use cases (makes groups of 4 for every use case)
 - 20 generic shitcoins (1 point each)

-- 10 “not your keys, not your coins” cards
+*10 “not your keys, not your coins” cards*
-- 10 wallet cards
+*10 wallet cards*
-- 2 “lost your seed” cards
+*2 “lost your seed” cards*
-- 21 general knowledge cards that let you pick up 1 coin card
-- 2 mining/staking cards, you need to own at least one PoW/PoS coin to pick up 2 coin cards
-- 5 use case cards, you need to own at least one of 4 coins associated with the use case to pick up 3 coin cards.
-The use cases and their associated coins are:
+*21 general knowledge cards that let you pick up 1 coin card* *2 mining/staking cards, you need to own at least one PoW/PoS coin to pick up 2 coin cards* *5 use case cards, you need to own at least one of 4 coins associated with the use case to pick up 3 coin cards.
+The use cases and their associated coins are:*

--- Medium of exchange: BCH, DOGE, LTC, XMR
+- Medium of exchange: BCH, DOGE, LTC, XMR
--- Smart contract platform: DOT, ADA, ATOM, SOL
+- Smart contract platform: DOT, ADA, ATOM, SOL
--- DeFi: AAVE, UNI, AVAX, LUNA
+- DeFi: AAVE, UNI, AVAX, LUNA
--- Web3: FIL, LINK, THETA, GRT
+- Web3: FIL, LINK, THETA, GRT
--- Metaverse: AXS, MANA, FLOW, ENJ
+- Metaverse: AXS, MANA, FLOW, ENJ

 ## Game mechanics